 - Copy and redistribute the data in any medium or format;

-- Modify, transform, adapt or create derivative works from the data for any purpose, even commercially.
+- Modify, transform, adapt or create derivative works from the data.

-In accessing these Services, you may not engage in deceptive behaviour or use any automated crawlers, robots, spiders, or other automated downloading programs to: (i) continuously and automatically search, scrape, extract or index any content; (ii) harvest personal information from the Services for the purposes of sending unsolicited or unauthorized material; or (iii) cause disruption to the working of the Services or any other person’s use of the Services.
-If the Service contains robot exclusion files or robot exclusion headers, you agree to honor them and not use any process to bypass them.
+In accessing any of The Lens Services, you may not engage in deceptive behaviour or use any automated crawlers, robots, spiders, or other automated downloading programs to: (i) continuously and automatically search, scrape, extract or index any content; (ii) harvest personal information from the Services for the purposes of sending unsolicited or unauthorised material; or (iii) cause disruption to the working of the Services or any other person’s use of the Services.
+If the Service contains robot exclusion files or robot exclusion headers, you agree to honour them and not use any process to bypass them.

 Using Lens Web Services

-When using any data obtained through our Services in a product or service, or including data in a redistribution, please acknowledge The Lens by including the URL https://www.lens.org/, or a link to a relevant search or collection on the lens.org domain.
+When using any data obtained through our Services internally, in a product or service, or including data in a redistribution, please acknowledge The Lens by including the URL https://www.lens.org/, or a link to a relevant search or collection on the lens.org domain.
 The Lens logo image files are available in our Press Kit and must be used for digital or print attribution along with the link to The Lens website.
-We prefer you use the expression ‘Enabled by The Lens' or 'Data Sourced from The Lens' and the Lens.org URL.
-Please ensure that Lens logo and link is prominently displayed at the point of delivery of the services or data derived from Lens, to the end-user.
+Please use the expression 'Enabled by The Lens' or 'Data Sourced from The Lens' and the Lens.org URL.
+Please ensure that the Lens logo and link is prominently displayed at the point of delivery of the services or data derived from Lens, to the end-user.
 Alternatively you can use the Lens Attribution badge by copying and pasting this iframe code snippet into your website.

 For publications and reports that use The Lens data, please cite one of our relevant articles: